 If necessary, they will provide medication and a checkup to animals who suffer from ongoing medical conditions.
-A puppy costs $175, a dog over a year old $150, and two puppies or dogs are $250.
+Adoption fees are set by age; a puppy costs $175, a dog over a year old $150, and two puppies or dogs are $250.
 Veterans, service members, and first responders are offered a 10% discount.

 Abandoned Pet Rescue Details

 - Location: 1137 NE 9th Avenue Fort Lauderdale, Florida 33304

 Elizabeth’s Animal Rescue and Sanctuary, or EARS, is another non-profit and is next on our list of the top Shih tzu rescues in Florida.
 They’re volunteer-run, and are committed to finding warm, safe homes for each dog that comes through their rescue’s system.

 Elizabeth’s Animal Rescue operates by appointment only.
 While this isn’t unusual for a shelter, it will require a bit of patience on your part!
 Because they’re a volunteer-run rescue you may need to wait a few days before you can be seen.
 We recommend using that time to search the adoptable pups to find the puppies and dogs you’re most interested in.
 While you’re not a guaranteed match with your preferred dog, the volunteers will certainly consider your preferences!

 Begin the adoption process by filling out an application.
 You’ll be asked to attend a meet-and-greet with the dog you applied for.
 EARS requests that you bring your canine friends along with you, and that you bring the whole family to the meeting.
 This will help ensure that everyone gets along – crucial to a smooth transition into your home.
 Finally, a director will conduct a home visit.
 Don’t worry if your home’s not perfect – the director will point out additional ways you can make your home more dog friendly.